intelligent-username/Gradient-Descent/README.md

 $$

 Where $N$, is the maximum number of iterations, $M$ is the maximum number of epochs, and $\epsilon$, $\zeta$, and $\delta$ are small positive thresholds.

+We may use any combination of these conditions.
+The first three ensure convergence, while the last three prevent infinite loops and overfitting.

 ---